goodnesskay/Laravel-For-A-Newbie/Readme.md

-## Easy Laravel For A Dummy
+## Easy Laravel For A Newbie
 > Are you new to Laravel?
-You can understand some key concepts in Laravel with the help of this repository.
-Read the explanations under each sub-heading and answer some questions below and work on the tasks given.
+You can understand key concepts in Laravel with the help of this repository.
+Read the requiremets and how it works to get started. **Note**: You can only learn, when you try out the tasks and questions.

 ## Requirements
 - Understanding of Git